In 1950 a publisher called Eugene Reynal assumed nobody would read The Catcher in the Rye.

 But you may come across people like him in marketing and advertising.

-We heard about one from an intern in a product company.
+We heard about one from an intern spending a summer in a product company.

-The ad agency came in after two unsuccessful tries to sell a new campaign.
+Their ad agency came in after two unsuccessful attempts to sell a new campaign.

 Unhappily, it wasn’t a case of third time lucky.

-A senior marketer rejected the campaign aimed at Millennials as it was like nothing he had ever seen before.
+The marketing director rejected the campaign as it was like nothing he had ever seen before.

-As you might have guessed, the intern thought differently.
+As you might have guessed, the intern thought differently about the creative work that was presented that day.

 His take was more along the lines of not-so-fast-on-the-rejection-thing’.